christopherdbull/covid-vending/README.md

 ## Development
 Missing something?
 Really wish the output was ASCII colour formatted?
 Modify to your heart's content.
 The core business logic lives in `/lib`.
 The main entry point to the vending machine is `covid_vend.rb`

 Tests live in `/spec`.
 Run these with `bundle exec rspec spec`.
-Currently you need to seed the DB first to run this tests, do this with the `init` command
+Currently you need to seed the DB first to run the tests, do this with the `init` command

 ## Next Steps
 - Use an in-memory DB for tests
 - Handle duplicate entries gracefuly
+- Potential race condition with change if requests made concurrently, move to transaction